Aksha Kelu National Folklore Festival

 Veyse-Jazz International Music Festival

 In October, Saransk becomes the jazz capital of Russia.
 People’s Artist Igor Butman promotes the Finno-Ugoric Youth Jazz Festival entitled Young Veyse-Jazz.
 It is gradually transitioned into Vesye-Jazz proper, where renowned musicians come from all over the world.
-In 2016 the festival was held for the fifteenth time.
+In 2017 the festival was held for the sixteenth time.

 Shumbrat, Mordovia Folk Arts Festival